Temple of Aphrodite at Acrocorinth: History

 The goddess Aphrodite was the protector deity of the city of Corinth.
 She had at least three sanctuaries in the city; the temple of Aphrodite at the Acrocorinth, the temple of Aphrodite II, and the Temple of Aphrodite Kraneion, as well as one temple at Leachaion and one at Cenchreae.
 It was however the Aphrodite temple of Acrocorinth that was the most famous.

 The temple was constructed in the 5th century BC.
 It was situated at the top peak of the Acrocorinth.
 According to myth, the Acrocorinth had been given to Aphrodite by Helius.

 The temple was a relatively small building, 10 by 16 metres (33' x 52').
 It contained a famous statue of Armed Aphrodite, dressed in armour and holding a shield before herself as a mirror.

 The later history of the temple is not clearly established.
 In 146 BC, the city of Ancient Corinth was destroyed, and many of the sanctuaries atop the Acrocorinth were abandoned, if not destroyed.
 When the city of Roman Corinth was established in 44 BC, many of the former sanctuaries were rebuilt, such as the Temple of Apollo and the Sanctuary of Demeter and Kore on Acrocorinth.

 It appears that the Temple of Aphrodite at Acracorinth was also rebuilt.
 The temple appears on many coins from the Roman era, and Pausanias described the temple in the 1st century:

 On the summit of the Acrocorinthus is a temple of Aphrodite.
 The images are Aphrodite armed, Helius, and Eros with a bow.
 The spring, which is behind the temple, they say was the gift of Asopus to Sisyphus.

-The remains of the temple were used as a part of a church in the 5th century CE.
+The remains of the temple were used as a part of a church in the 5th century AD.